 Get Your Pins Noticed

 Pinterest Group Boards are boards where more than one person can pin content to a particular board.
-Every time a pin is pinned to a Group Board every member and follower of that board will have access to your pin.
+Every time a pin is pinned to a Group Board, both members and followers of that board will have access to your pin.
 Since Group Boards can have thousands of members and followers, this is an instant way to get exposure for your pin.
 This extra attention that your pin gets helps grow your potential audience for your pin.

 Following Pinterest Group Boards